Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 The <a href="https://updraftplus.com/news/">UpdraftPlus backup blog</a> is the best place to learn in more detail about any important changes.

 N.B.
-Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.6.x of the free version correspond to changes made in 2.16.6.x of the paid version.
+Paid versions of UpdraftPlus Backup / Restore have a version number which is 1 higher in the first digit, and has an extra component on the end, but the changelog below still applies. i.e. changes listed for 1.16.8.x of the free version correspond to changes made in 2.16.8.x of the paid version.

+= 1.16.8 - 13/Mar/2019 =

+* FIX: If requesting clone credentials that were not ready, the loop could rapidly repeat instead of waiting the intended time
+* TWEAK: Some background updates checks (paid versions) that were intended to be suppressed, weren't being.

 = 1.16.7 - 11/Mar/2019 =